 Valandrey told BFMTV that Trierweiler "was very happy to leave for that mission to save children in India. ...
 She is a strong woman with a heart ... someone who can be counted on and who is engaged in a humanitarian cause."

-The former first lady is lending her support to the Action Against Hunger charity in India, in a trip that has been in the works for months.
-While there, her schedule will include attending a charity gala dinner, Action Against Hunger said on its website.
+While in India, her schedule will include attending a charity gala dinner, Action Against Hunger said on its website.

 It will be her first public appearance since a media storm over Hollande's alleged affair with an actress erupted this month.

 Hollande declared his relationship with Trierweiler over on Saturday.

 "I wish to make it known that I have ended my shared life (partnership) with Valerie Trierweiler," Hollande told the Agence France-Presse news agency.

 Hollande's private life has been the subject of global headlines since the French magazine Closer claimed this month he'd been having an affair with actress Julie Gayet for two years.